Alignak-monitoring-contrib/alignak-app/docs/intro.rst

 About Alignak-App
 -----------------

-The Alignak-App is an open source Notifier written in Python, under the terms of the `GNU Affero General Public License`_ .
+The Alignak-App is an open source Applet in system tray, written in Python.
+It is available under the terms of the `GNU Affero General Public License`_ .

 This application is intended to be used within the Alignak project, it connects to the Alignak backend and allows you to be notified directly on your workstation.
 You will be able to view the states of the hosts and the services that you have defined in your installation.